misakimichy/reactnd-would-you-rather/README.md

 ### Home

+The main page shows a list of questions that the user hasn't answered.
+You can answer an question to click a card.
+\
-The main page shows the question list that the logged-in user hasn't answered yet.
-If you click a question card, you can answer the question.
-If you click the answered tab on top of the question list, you can view the result of the poll which the logged-in user has already answered.
+You can also lick the "See Answered" button to view the result of the poll which the logged-in user has already answered.

 ![alt screenshot of Home](image/screenshot_home.png)